morrislab/rnascan/README.md

 sequences.
 The PWMs are downloaded from the CISBP website: http://cisbp-rna.ccbr.utoronto.ca/

-Has been tuned to scan for RNA motifs, but can be adjusted to scan for DNA motifs as well.
+Has been tuned to scan for RNA motifs from human and mouse, but can be adjusted to scan for DNA motifs as well.

 *This script is experimental and not fully tested.*